tayapro/wizy/README.md

 ### F11 Outcome page

 Regardless of the game's result, players always want to see their outcome.

-In the WIZY game, the outcome page provides a visual representation based on the stars earned:
+In the WIZY game, the outcome page provides a visual representation based on the stars earned.<br >
+If the player wins, they see their points and, if they’re in the top five, a link to the champion's scoreboard with their ranking.

 - For one star: